Pride & Prejudice (2005 film): Home media

 In the US and UK, Universal Studios Home Entertainment released the standard VHS and DVD in February 2006 for both widescreen and fullframe; attached bonus features included audio commentary by director Joe Wright, a look into Austen's life and the ending scene of Elizabeth and Darcy kissing.
 On 13 November 2007, Universal released the deluxe edition DVD to coincide with the theatrical arrival of Wright's 2007 film Atonement.
 The deluxe edition included both widescreen and fullscreen features, the original soundtrack CD, a collectible book and booklet, as well as a number of special features not included in the original DVD.
 In the US, a Blu-ray version of the film was released by Universal on 26 January 2010, which also contained bonus features.

 2025 re-release

 For its 20th anniversary, film was re-released on 18 April 2025.
+In addition to the theatrical showing, the soundtrack was released on vinyl.
 The re-release made $5 million by its second weekend.